tensorflow/docs/site/en/install/lang_java.md

 ## Artifacts

 There are [several ways](https://github.com/tensorflow/java/#using-maven-artifacts) to add TensorFlow Java to your project.
-The easiest one is to add a dependency to the `tensorflow-core-platform` artifact, which not only include the TensorFlow Java Core API but also the native depencendies it requires to run on all supported platforms.
+The easiest one is to add a dependency on the `tensorflow-core-platform` artifact, which includes both the TensorFlow Java Core API and the native dependencies it requires to run on all supported platforms.

-You can also select one of the following extension instead of the pure CPU version:
+You can also select one of the following extensions instead of the pure CPU version:

 * `tensorflow-core-platform-mkl`: Support for Intel® MKL-DNN on all platforms
 * `tensorflow-core-platform-gpu`: Support for CUDA® on Linux and Windows platforms
 * `tensorflow-core-platform-mkl-gpu`: Support for Intel® MKL-DNN and CUDA® on Linux and Windows platforms.

-In addition, a separate dependency to the `tensorflow-framework` library can be added to benefit from a rich set of utilities for TensorFlow-based machine learning on the JVM.
+In addition, a separate dependency on the `tensorflow-framework` library can be added to benefit from a rich set of utilities for TensorFlow-based machine learning on the JVM.

 ## Installing with Maven

-To include TensorFlow in your [Maven](http://maven.apache.org) application, add a dependency to its [artifacts](#artifacts) to your project's `pom.xml` file.
+To include TensorFlow in your [Maven](http://maven.apache.org) application, add a dependency on its [artifacts](#artifacts) to your project's `pom.xml` file.
 For example,

 ```xml